Neo-Schumpeterian economics: History

 In the aftermath of World War II, policymakers became increasingly convinced of the importance of science and technology policy.
-Quantitative research into the relation between economic growth and science and technology expenditures became a possibility with whe global application of national accounts in the 1950´s and the adoption in 1963 of the Frascati manual, an internationally accepted approach to measuring science and technology expenditures.
-In 1966 the Science Policy Research Unit (SPRU) was founded at the University of Sussex which started a systematic and sustained research effort regarding long-term economic transformations and science and technology policy.
+Quantitative research into the relation between economic growth and science and technology expenditures became a possibility with the global application of national accounts in the 1950s and the adoption in 1963 of the Frascati manual, an internationally accepted approach to measuring science and technology expenditures.
+In 1966, the Science Policy Research Unit (SPRU) was founded at the University of Sussex, which started a systematic and sustained research effort regarding long-term economic transformations and science and technology policy.

 Christopher Freeman, who was involved in the development of the Frascati Manual and was the first director of SPRU, published in 1974 his seminal book "The economics of industrial innovation".
 Together with Richard Nelson and Bengt-Ake Lundvall he coined the concept of National innovation systems.

 The international Joseph A. Schumpeter Society was founded in 1986 at the initiative of Wolfgang Stolper and Horst Hanusch.
-Since 1988 it awards the bienial Joseph A. Schumpeter award.
+Since 1988 it has awarded the biennial Joseph A. Schumpeter award.
 In 1991 the Journal of Evolutionary Economics was founded that serves as a forum for the approach of economics in the tradition of Schumpeter.